Ally Was Screaming: Filming

 Ally Was Screaming was shot mainly over two weeks in November 2013, using various locations in Calgary, including Arbour Lake, Mayland Heights and Crescent Heights.
 Principal photography took place between 1 and 17 November, but due to exceessive snow in Calgary, some shots with Charlie Carrick and Giacomo Baessato had to be filmed in Vancouver on 29 November.
 The pig factory farm footage was provided by PETA according to the film credits.

 A director has the option of watching the action as it unfolds before his eyes or from a monitor.
-In the Why We See Movies interview, Thomas said he is very "pro-monitor" (as opposed to Quentin Tarrantino, who is against using the monitor), because "that is what the audience sees".
+In the Why We See Movies interview, Thomas said he is very "pro-monitor" (as opposed to Quentin Tarantino, who is against using the monitor), because "that is what the audience sees".
 Emulating Alfred Hitchcock, Thomas is also very strongly in favour of planning and storyboarding "to the frame", as opposed to "making it up" on the set.
-Of course, sometimes filming does not go exaclty as planned and Thomas took advice from the "wise" Dan Dumouchel on matters of cinematography, and sometimes the actors would bring things up, as when Charlie Carrick decided his character should be sitting on a table rather than a couch in one scene, "because I want to be that intimate" with one of the performers, and Thomas could see that he was right.
+Of course, sometimes filming does not go exactly as planned and Thomas took advice from the "wise" Dan Dumouchel on matters of cinematography, and sometimes the actors would bring things up, as when Charlie Carrick decided his character should be sitting on a table rather than a couch in one scene, "because I want to be that intimate" with one of the performers, and Thomas could see that he was right.
 Other times, Thomas would have the scene shot two different ways and decide on it later.